 When the dissertation is completed, the student will be required to write up the research in a format acceptable to the Graduate College.
-Additionally, the Department of NRES requires these additional format requirements.
-Dissertations will not be approved when presented solely in publication format.
-They must be formatted as a thesis.
-This means:
+If the research findings have been published, please note that the Department of NRES requires thesis formatting as follows:

-- An introduction section must be included. - A literature review section must be included.
-(Provide a summary of how the student's research fits into the broader knowledge of the topic area.) - All data must be included in the appendices. - Theses with multiple chapters must provide a summary that integrates the scope of their experiments into a broader research theme. - If all of the above are included, the remainder of the thesis can be presented in publication format.
+- An abstract summarizing the entire body of work must be included. - Appropriate literature review must be included.
+This should summarize how the research fits into the broader knowledge of the topic area.
+Part of this information may, but is not required, to be presented in a separate introductory chapter. - Any data not reported within the body of the thesis must be included in appendices. - Theses with multiple chapters must provide a summary that integrates the scope of their experiments into a broader research theme. - If all of the above are included, the remainder of the thesis can be presented in publication format.